 A local fav.
 Old Florida feel including sand beneath your feet.
 This IS NOT the place to go if you’re looking for some kind of Sarasota fine dining experience.
 But, if fresh, local seafood and cold drinks at prices that don’t require a second mortgage are what you’re looking for, then this is the spot for you!

 Casey Key Fish House | 801 Blackburn Pt.
 Rd | 941-966-1901| Casey Key Website

 Sarasota Seafood Restaurant | Crab & Fin

-Now this is a more upscale Sarasota seafood experience.
+Now, this is a more upscale Sarasota seafood experience.
 Crab & Fin is a white tablecloth experience from start to finish.
-They have a daily menu change depending on what’s fresh and available that moment.
+They have a daily menu change depending on what’s fresh and available at that moment.
 So, don’t be too disappointed if one of your favorite fin foods doesn’t appear that day, It’s just an opportunity to expand your seafood horizons.
 This is a great special occasion seafood spot.

 Crab & Fin | 420 St. Armands Cir. | 941-388-3964 | Crab & Fin Website

 Sarasota Seafood Restaurant | Dry Dock Waterfront Restaurant

 Dry Dock is a Longboat Key staple.
 They were just purchased in 2015.
 So, the hope is that things stay as great as they’ve always been.
 Dry Dock sets itself apart from other Sarasota seafood restaurants being actually ON THE WATER.
 For boaters, they are located at Marker 6 and have three wet slips available.
 Dry Dock also has a daily happy hour from 3PM to 6PM.

 Dry Dock | 412 Gulf of Mexico Dr. | 941-383-0102 | Dry Dock Wesbite